 Report cards are a key component of Oregon's accountability model to ensure that the state's investment in public education meets the state's goals.

-The AMOs for 2012-13 through 2017-18 - Annual Measurable Objectives (AMOs) are targets set for student achievement in math, reading, graduation, attendance and participation.
+The AMOs for 2014-15 through 2017-18 - Annual Measurable Objectives (AMOs) are targets set for student achievement in math, reading, graduation, attendance and participation.
 Oregon’s new report card will be used to rate schools’ progress on meeting these targets.
+Also, the U.S. Department of Education suspended AMOs for the 2014-15 and 2015-16 school years.

 Oregon's school report cards and ODE's Assessment and Accountability Checklist for 2015-16 is available online.